indahud/Insta-downloader-demo/README.md

-        Users can download Public Instagram Post media(image/video).
+        Users can download Public Instagram Post data(image/video).
-        I'm still implementing MultiPost download option.
+        Working on more powerful features that similar sites don't offer.
-        I am also working on alternate scraping method if instagram changes their API's in future.
+        Planning to add scraping method because site will run even if Instagram change their API's.

 ## Stack Used